FoxChrisRealTheGit/react-stylux/README.md

 ## Changelog
 **0.1.5**
 * added Table1 and Table2
-* fixed horizontal ticker 1
 * added animation path to blocks (feature not fully implemented)
+* added the outline for animation integration into basic blocks (feature not fully implemented)
 * moved most children to array into componentdidmount to set children on state
+* fixed navbar1 classname & id
+* lowered dropdownnav5 default text size
+* fixed horizontal ticker 1
 * readme updated for changes

 **0.1.4**